Adam Cassar

 Alternative Content Serving

-Serving Alternate and Cached Content when a bad bot is detected provides organizations with the ability to mislead bots but not block them altogether.
+Serving Alternate and Cached Content when a bad bot is detected gives organisations a way to mislead bots without blocking them altogether.
 For instance, e-commerce sites may fool price scraping bots by serving alternative web pages that look like legitimate pages but with higher prices.
-Serving Cached Content when a bot is detected also minimizes load servers and without affecting site performance.
+Serving Cached Content when a bot is detected also minimises load on servers without affecting site performance.

 Challenges

-Bad bots hijack user accounts, create fake accounts, scrape websites for data and personal information, flood websites with traffic automated distributed denial of service attacks and attack public facing APIs using constantly changing techniques.
-Bad bots hide behind dynamic IP addresses.
-They also change their attack signatures, mimic human behaviours, and take over vast networks of hosts and IoT devices creating zombie machines that distribute malware across the internet.
-Deploying an array of countermeasures ranging from Web Application Firewalls to sophisticated Machine Learning algorithms is an organization's critical primary line of defense against bad bots.
+Bad bots hijack user accounts, create fake accounts, scrape websites for data and personal information, flood websites with traffic through automated distributed denial of service attacks and attack public-facing APIs using constantly changing techniques.
+They hide behind dynamic IP addresses, change their attack signatures, mimic human behaviours, and take over vast networks of hosts and IoT devices, creating zombie machines that distribute malware across the internet.
+Countermeasures ranging from Web Application Firewalls to sophisticated Machine Learning algorithms form an organisation's primary line of defence against bad bots.